solislemuslab/minaa/README.md

 `./minaa.exe network0.csv network1.csv -B=bio_costs.csv -b=0.85`

 Here we align network0 with network1 using topological information and the given biological cost matrix, bio_costs.
 Since alpha was unspecified, it defaults to 1.
-Since beta was set to 0.85, 85% of the cost weight is from the topological cost matrix, and 15% is from the given biological cost matrix.
+Since beta was set to 0.85, 85% of the cost weight is from the calculated topological cost matrix, and 15% is from the given biological cost matrix.

 `./minaa.exe network0.csv network1.csv -Galias=control -Halias=treatment -p -t`